What are your rates?

 What if we want something more adventurous?

 Take a look at our Not Traditional page.
 We always get excited when couples have ideas about spending more time shooting exciting concepts.

 Where will you travel?

 Everywhere.
-We've had clients fly us to Melbourne, Sydney, and Bali.
+We're based in Perth and Melbourne, but we've had clients fly us to Sydney, and Bali.
 We're always excited to travel.